HTTPArchive/httparchive.org/docs/faq.md

 See the full list of [HTTP Archive sponsors](/about#sponsors).

 ## How do I make a donation to support the HTTP Archive?

 Donations in support of the HTTP Archive can be made through the [Open Collective](https://opencollective.com/httparchive).

 ## Who maintains the HTTP Archive?

 The current core maintainers are [Pat Meenan](https://x.com/patmeenan), [Paul Calvano](https://x.com/paulcalvano), [Barry Pollard](https://bsky.app/profile/tunetheweb.com), [Max Ostapenko](https://x.com/themax_o), and [Nurullah Demir](https://ndemir.com).

-Many people have contributed ([1](https://github.com/HTTPArchive/httparchive.org/graphs/contributors), [2](https://github.com/HTTPArchive/legacy.httparchive.org/graphs/contributors)) and helped make the HTTP Archive successful over the years.
+Many people have contributed (to the [current codebase](https://github.com/HTTPArchive/httparchive.org/graphs/contributors) and [legacy codebase](https://github.com/HTTPArchive/legacy.httparchive.org/graphs/contributors)) and helped make the HTTP Archive successful over the years.
 Special thanks to [Steve Souders](https://x.com/Souders), who started the project in 2010, [Pat Meenan](https://x.com/patmeenan) who built the [WebPageTest](https://webpagetest.org/) infrastructure powering the HTTP Archive, [Ilya Grigorik](https://x.com/igrigorik) and [Rick Viscomi](https://x.com/rick_viscomi), both long-time core maintainers, and Guy Leech and Stephen Hay for design help along the way.

 ## Who do I contact for more information?